Saturday’s college roundup: Maine men’s hockey sweeps RPI

 WOMEN’S BASKETBALL

-SOUTHERN MAINE 67, REGIS 64: The Huskies (5-6) scored the first five points of overtime and beat the Pride (4-4) to earn their fifth consecutive win, in Gorham.
+USM 67, REGIS 64: Southern Maine (5-6) scored the first five points of overtime and beat the Pride (4-4) in Gorham to earn its fifth consecutive win.

-Emily Nicholson and Kristin Curley both scored nine points in the fourth quarter as Southern Maine rallied from a 43-35 deficit to send the game to overtime.
+Emily Nicholson and Kristin Curley each scored nine points in the fourth quarter as the Huskies rallied from a 43-35 deficit to send the game to overtime.

 Curley finished with 27 points.
-Nicholson added 18 points, while Chantel Wells had 11 points and seven rebounds.
+Nicholson added 18 points.

 BATES 65, HUSSON 47: Lyse Henshaw had 16 of her 18 points in the first half as the Bobcats (5-6) cruised by the Eagles (3-4) in Lewiston.

-Nina Davenport added 18 points, nine rebounds and five steals for Bates, while Melanie Binkhorst contributed 13.
+Nina Davenport added 18 points, nine rebounds and five steals for Bates, while Melanie Binkhorst contributed 13 points.

+Lauren Petit had 15 points for Bowdoin.
 Taylor Choate added 13, while Kate Kerrigan and Maddie Hasson each had 12.

 COLBY 54, BABSON 44: Katie McCrum had 13 points and the Mules (5-3) closed the game on an 11-3 run to beat the Beavers (6-4) in the Springfield College Classic in Springfield, Massachusetts.